Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 Service Fees and Additional Costs

-Beyond the annual premium, home warranties come with additional fees you should budget for when calculating total costs.
+Beyond the annual premium, home warranties come with additional fees you should budget for when calculating your home warranty total cost.

 Trade Call Fees Explained

-Service call fees (also called trade call fees) range from $75-$125 per visit in 2026.
+Service call fees (also called trade call fees) typically range from $75 to $125 per visit in 2026, with NerdWallet reporting a national average of about $108 per service call.
+Some providers offer fees as low as $65 or as high as $175 to $200 depending on plan tier.
 You pay this fee each time a technician comes to diagnose or repair a covered item, regardless of whether the issue is ultimately covered.
-Think of it as similar to a copay in health insurance—it's your out-of-pocket expense per service request.
+Think of it as similar to a copay in health insurance, since it's your out-of-pocket expense per service request.

 This fee covers the technician's visit, diagnostic work, and initial assessment.
 If the repair is covered, the warranty company pays for parts and additional labor beyond the service fee.
 If it's not covered, you pay the full repair cost plus the service fee you already paid.